For many, lifestyle constraints such as a hectic work schedule or never ending family commitments may be a barrier to getting physically active.

 Sundays @ the Park

 This outdoor event provides an opportunity for you to bond with family and friends over fun activities and instructor-led group workouts.
-You can pick a host of new tips on getting fit while spending quality time with your close ones, close to nature.
+You can pick up a host of new tips on getting fit while spending quality time with your close ones, close to nature.

 Find out more